pnwairfire/fccsmap/README.md

 ## Development

-### Install Dependencies
+### Install Dependencies@

+fccsmap depends on gdal, proj, and netcdf, which must be installed manually.
+On a mac, you can do so with [Homebrew](http://brew.sh/):

+    brew install homebrew/science/netcdf
+    brew install proj
+    brew install gdal --with-netcdf --enable-unsupported

+On ubuntu, the following should be sufficient:

+    sudo apt-get install libnetcdf-dev
+    sudo apt-get install proj
+    sudo apt-get install libgdal1-1.7.0

+Note that the '--with-netcdf' option is required to build gdal with the netCDF driver.
+See http://trac.osgeo.org/gdal/wiki/NetCDF for more information.

-Run the following to install dependencies:
+Run the following to install python dependencies:

     pip install -r requirements.txt